mincong-classroom/mc/README.md

     password from the secrets, such as "secrets.DOCKER_USERNAME".
 This is probably done using the GitHub Action "docker/login-action" but other approaches are fine too.

+L3_NGY: Nginx Yaml Test (Ex 3)

+    The team is expected to create a new pod running with Nginx using a kubectl-apply command.
+This pod should be reachable using the port 80 and should be named as "nginx".
+    The manifest should be saved under the path k8s/pod-nginx.yaml of the Git repository.
 ```